 Todd McFarlane rose to comic book superstardom in the late eighties with his work on Amazing Spider-Man.
 His artwork redefined that character and that world, allowing him to take over a new Spider-Man series as both writer and artist.
 He also co-created maybe the most popular Spider-Man character second to the hero himself, Venom.
 The success of that proved McFarlane to be a major storyteller, not just a top-tier artist.
 In the early nineties, he left Marvel along with several co-creators to create Image Comics—a company that to this day remains one of the very best for creator-owned content.

 It was there at his new home, allowed to work on his own projects and characters, that McFarlane would launch his masterpiece.
 Spawn is a compelling story.
-It immediately draws readers in with the concept: a soldier is killed and sent to Hell, where he makes a deal with a demon to see his wife one more time.
-But he gets completely fucked over.
-He looks hideous, his wife has been remarried to his best friend and has a child he couldn’t give her.
+It immediately draws readers in with the concept: A soldier is killed and sent to Hell, where he makes a deal with a demon to see his wife one more time.
+But he gets completely f**ked over.
+He looks hideous, his wife has been remarried to his best friend, and she has a child (which he couldn’t give her).
 He’s been drafted into a war he wanted no part in, as he’s being primed to lead Hell’s army as a general in the war against Heaven.

 Demons, monsters, supernatural revenge, it was the perfect way to introduce young horror fans to comics.
 But when you take Spawn as a series and boil it down to its essence, it is representative of everything that was going on in comics as a whole in the nineties.
 Everything was darker, everything was about edge and grit and being extreme.
 For many properties, it didn’t work.
 Not everything needed that level of grit.
 As successful as Death of Superman was, it was a huge departure from the traditions of that character.

 It is harsh, it is dark, but it succeeds where other comics of the time failed because it is designed from its inception to be all of those things.
 That’s where Spawn ultimately succeeds.